Boggle-WW-RK/Boggle/README.md

 ### this class will decide values for the dice in the different positions (each dice is also randomized on the board)

+Main runner will call the classes and set the variables